-Tripura govt suspends internet services amid Citizenship Bill protests
+Tripura govt blocks internet services for 48 hours amid Citizenship Bill protests

 Demonstrators raised slogans against the central government and demanded to keep the state out of the purview of the Bill.

 Agartala: Internet services have been suspended in Tripura for 48 hours from 2 pm on Tuesday in view of the ongoing protests against the Citizenship Amendment Bill, an official notification said.
-The step has been taken to prevent mischief mongers from spreading rumours.

 "The services were stopped after state police found certain elements trying to incite violence through rumours circulated on social media," news agency ANI quoted a government official as saying.